Richard Wall

 After completing his studies in Creative Arts and Theatre at Lorenzo de' Medici School in Florence, Italy, he trained as an actor at Herbert Berghof Studio in New York.
-Wall also used this time to attain his Series 7 and 63 licences by successfully completing the General Securities Representative Exam and Uniform Securities Agent State Law Exam.
-Before taking up acting as his chosen career, he spent a number of years working as a trader in a New York Investment Bank which specialized in Day Trading.
+Wall also used this time to attain his Series 7 and 63 licences by completing the General Securities Representative Exam and Uniform Securities Agent State Law Exam.
+Before taking up acting as his chosen career, he spent a number of years working as a trader in a New York investment bank which specialised in day trading.